 A crontab file consists of commands, one command per line, that execute automatically at the time specified by the first five fields of each command line, which are separated by spaces.

-Use a hyphen to designate a range of values
+Hyphen designates a range of values

-Use an asterisk as a wildcard to include all possible values
+Asterisk (*) is a wildcard to include all possible values

 For example, the following crontab command entry displays a reminder in the user's console window at 4 pm on the first and fifteenth days of every month.